TechieTeee/Mancala-Rust/README.md

 ## Features

-**Text-Based Terminal Interface:** Play the game in a simple yet engaging text-based interface within your terminal.
+**User Friendly Interface** Updated the original terminal command line experience to a more user friendly interface with player prompts

 **Two-Player Mode:** Challenge a friend and experience the strategic depth of Mancala in a multiplayer setting.